aristanetworks/anta/README.md

 ## Contribution guide

 Contributions are welcome.
-The contribution guide is [CONTRIBUTING.md](CONTRIBUTING.md)
+Please refer to the [contribution guide](CONTRIBUTING.md)

 ## Continuous Integration

-GitHub actions is used to test pushes and pull requests.
+GitHub actions is used to test git pushes and pull requests.
 The workflows are defined in this [directory](.github/workflows).
 We can view the result [here](https://github.com/arista-netdevops-community/network_tests_automation/actions).
 ## Credits

 Thank you to [Paul Lavelle](https://github.com/paullavelle), [Colin MacGiollaEáin](https://github.com/colinmacgiolla), [Matthieu Tache](https://github.com/mtache), [Angélique Phillipps](https://github.com/aphillipps), [Thomas Grimonet](https://github.com/titom73), [Onur Gashi](https://github.com/onurgashi) and [Khelil Sator](https://github.com/ksator) for their contributions and guidances.